dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

   * Platform Events
   * User-defined Events

 The entire event model is generated dynamically at run time.
 It is defined in the [Swagger](https://github.com/wordnik/swagger-ui) documentation for our Live API.
 Since the [Swagger](https://github.com/wordnik/swagger-ui) documentation describes our API in such fine detail, and nearly all REST operations generate an event; this seemed like a logical and efficient place to describe our event model.
 This allows your apps/services/plugins to generate events simply by supplying the proper Swagger file.
-More to come on this.

-## Event Types

-There are three categories of events:

-  * REST Events
-  * Platform Events
-  * User-defined Events

-The entire event model is generated dynamically at run time.
-It is defined in the [Swagger](https://github.com/wordnik/swagger-ui) documentation for our Live API.
-Since the [Swagger](https://github.com/wordnik/swagger-ui) documentation describes our API in such fine detail, and nearly all REST operations generate an event; this seemed like a logical and efficient place to describe our event model.
-This allows your apps/services/plugins to generate events simply by supplying the proper Swagger file.
-More to come on this.

 ### REST Events